nautobot/nautobot-app-chatops/docs/admin/install/microsoft_teams_setup.md

 ## Nautobot Config

 - `microsoft_app_id` - This is the "Microsoft App ID" from Azure step 10.
-- `microsoft_app_password` - This is the "Microsoft App ID" from Azure step 13.
+- `microsoft_app_password` - This is the "Client Secret" from Azure step 13.

 ## Handling ChatOps Behind a Firewall